Jaime Castillo Velasco: Early life

 Born in Santiago, he studied at the Liceo Alemán before progressing to a law degree at the University of Chile, from where he graduated in 1935.
 He became a lawyer, in 1939, after he finished his studies at Pontifical Catholic University of Chile.
 He later studied philosophy at both the University of Chile and the Sorbonne in Paris.

 Career

 During the government of Eduardo Frei Montalva, Jaime Castillo was appointed to serve as the Minister of Land and Human Settlement and, later, as Minister of Justice (1966 to 1968).

 He was a professor at the University of Chile and the Catholic University, School of Political Science; directed the policy and Spirit magazine; chaired the Institute of Political Studies and Training (IDEP), was a member of the World Ideological Commission of the Christian Democrats and the founder and director of the Latin American Secretariat of Human Rights.
-In the years 1990s under the government of Eduardo Frei Ruiz-Tagle, Jaime Castillo was the director of La Nación.
+In the 1990s under the government of Eduardo Frei Ruiz-Tagle, Jaime Castillo was the director of La Nación.